bozsahin/ccglab-grammars/pftl/README.md

-; pftl files -- cem bozsahin & mark steedman, 2017
+; pftl files -- cem bozsahin & mark steedman, 2018

-; These files are for the CCG derivations in Projecting from the lexicon (PFTL) paper and its supplement.
+; These files are for the CCG derivations in Projecting from the lexicon (PFTL) draft

-; example numbers are as in PFTL.
-The ones from the supplement ;  are suffixed with an 'S'.

 ; the files are (among others):
 ; pftl.ccg is the grammar file  in paper format